-We are currently party to a lawsuit against DeWaay Financial Network, L.L.C., or DFN, a financial advisor and one of our warrant holders.
-We instituted the lawsuit by filing a declaratory judgment action against DFN on September 13, 2013, in the Iowa District Court for Johnson County, Iowa.
-The lawsuit was subsequently removed to the Iowa District Court for Polk County, Iowa.
+We are currently party to a lawsuit against DeWaay Financial Network, L.L.C., or DFN, a financial advisor.
+We instituted the lawsuit by filing a declaratory judgement action against DFN on September 13, 2013, in the Iowa District Court for Johnson County, Iowa.
+The lawsuit was subsequently transferred to the Iowa District Court for Polk County, Iowa.

-On June 6, 2011, we entered into an agreement with DFN, or the DFN agreement, pursuant to which we granted to DFN a purported right of first refusal to serve as our exclusive financial advisor for specified strategic transactions, including a sale of our company, private and public capital raising transactions, and joint ventures, licenses or similar transactions with respect to our product candidates, and we granted a purported right to receive, subject to specified conditions including non-exercise of such right of first refusal, a cash fee equal to the greater of \$250,000 and 1.5% of the total consideration received by us, our affiliates and our equity owners and related to any such strategic transaction, in each case, irrespective of whether any such strategic transaction occurred during or after the term of the DFN agreement.
+On June 6, 2011, we entered into an agreement with DFN, or the DFN agreement, pursuant to which we granted to DFN a purported right of first refusal to serve as our exclusive financial advisor for specified strategic transactions, including a sale of our company, private and public capital raising transactions, and joint ventures, licenses or similar transactions with respect to our product candidates.
+Pursuant to the DFN Agreement we also granted a purported right to receive, subject to specified conditions including non-exercise of such right of first refusal, a cash fee equal to the greater of \$250,000 and 1.5% of the total consideration received by us, our affiliates and our equity owners and related to any such strategic transaction, in each case, irrespective of whether any such strategic transaction occurred during or after the term of the DFN agreement.

 In the lawsuit, we are seeking a declaratory judgment finding invalid and unenforceable such purported right of first refusal and right to receive a cash fee related to any such strategic transaction.
 DFN filed an answer requesting that the court declare that such rights are valid and survive termination of the DFN agreement and counterclaims requesting that the court award damages to DFN, including a fee based upon the total consideration that we have received and in the future will receive under the Deerfield Facility Agreement.
-Two former members of our board of directors joined the lawsuit as intervenors and a trial date for the matter has been scheduled for September 2015.
-We cannot predict the timing or outcome of this litigation.
-However, if it is determined that such purported right of first refusal and right to receive a cash fee related to any such strategic transaction are valid, then we could be required to pay DFN a portion of the consideration or proceeds received in any such specified strategic transaction, including the Deerfield Facility Agreement, our IPO, the sale of our Series D-1 Preferred to Cowen KP Investment LLC, or Cowen, and any future capital raising and other strategic transactions.
+Two former members of our board of directors joined the lawsuit as intervenors based on DFN's purported assignment of its rights, or a portion thereof, under the DFN Agreement to the intervenors.
+In September 2015, the court granted summary judgement in our favor with respect to our declaratory judgement action and DFN's counterclaims and we separately entered into settlement agreements with each of the intervenors.
+The settlements reached with the intervenors did not differ from the accrual previously recorded by the Company by a material amount.
+DFN subsequently filed a notice of appeal of the court's ruling with the Supreme Court of Iowa and the appeal is pending.
+We cannot predict the timing or ultimate outcome of this litigation.
+However, if it is determined that such purported right of first refusal and right to receive a cash fee related to any such strategic transaction are valid, then we could be required to pay DFN a portion of the consideration or proceeds received in any such specified strategic transaction, including potentially the Deerfield Facility Agreement, our IPO, the sale of our Series D-1 Preferred to Cowen KP Investment LLC, or Cowen, and future capital raising and other strategic transactions.